CarvellScott/python_intensifies/README.md

     $ intensify -h

-	usage: intensify [-h] [-i IMAGE] [-o OUTPUT] [-s MAX_LENGTH] [-w WIGGLE_LEVEL]
+	usage: intensify [-h] [-i IMAGE] [-o OUTPUT] [-s MAX_LENGTH] [-w WIGGLE_LEVEL] [-f FPS]

 	optional arguments:
 	  -h, --help            show this help message and exit -i IMAGE, --image IMAGE
 							The image to be INTENSIFIED.
-Defaults to README.md -o OUTPUT, --output OUTPUT
+Defaults to setup.py -o OUTPUT, --output OUTPUT
 							The filename to which the output should be saved.
 Must end in ".gif"